wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/jmx_monitoring.md

 ### Enabling JMX for a datasource

-To enable JMX for a datasource, add the following configuration in the ei.toml file:
+To enable JMX for a datasource, add the following configuration in the deployment.toml file:

 ```toml
 [database.shared_db]